ShahabAthar25/ShahabAthar25/README.md

 <br />

-I am a student in 8th class.I am a FullStack Developer, GUI Developer.I have worked in python as a GUI developer(tkinter, pyqt5) and a Data Analyist(open-cv),My skills in web development are in MERN(Mongodb, Express, React, Nodejs), sqlite3, flask and django and have a little bit experiance in C, C#.I am Learning Computer Vision, MatplotLib AND Shell by next year.
+I am a student in 8th class.I am a FullStack Developer, GUI Developer.I have worked in python as a GUI developer(tkinter, pyqt5) and a Data Analyist(open-cv),My skills in web development are in MERN(Mongodb, Express, React, Nodejs), sqlite3, flask and django and have a little bit experiance in C, C#.I am hoping Learning Computer Vision, MatplotLib AND Shell by next year.

 <br />